ganeti/ganeti/doc/design-monitoring-agent.rst

   what format to expect, and how to correctly interpret it.

 ``timestamp``
   The time when the reported data were gathered.
-Is has to be expressed in nanoseconds since the unix epoch (0:00:00 January 01, 1970).
+It has to be expressed in nanoseconds since the unix epoch (0:00:00 January 01, 1970).
 If not enough precision is available (or needed) it can be padded with zeroes.
 If a report object needs multiple timestamps, it can add more